-All during the month of September, we take time to honor everything piano.
+All during September, we take time to honor everything piano.
 It’s National Piano Month!
-The entire month is set aside to pay tribute to pianists everywhere, piano makers and those who simply enjoy piano music.
+The entire month pays tribute to pianists everywhere, piano makers, and those who enjoy piano music.

-Piano experts and enthusiasts are able to identify four basic types of pianos–the Spinet, Console, Studio, and Grande.
+Piano experts and enthusiasts identify four basic types of pianos–the Spinet, Console, Studio, and Grande.
 The Spinet piano is the smallest of all piano types, while the Grande is the largest.
-Though all pianos are known as upright pianos, piano experts agree each piano style has its own distinct and identifiable sound.
+Though all pianos are upright pianos, piano experts agree each piano style has its own distinct and identifiable sound.

 The Spinet piano is the smallest of all pianos.
-Spinet pianos have a large number of working parts and have the characterization as being dropped action pianos.
+Spinet pianos have a large number of working parts and are characterized as being dropped action pianos.
 Dropped action refers to the hammer-like striking action to strike the keys.
 Similar to its relative, the Console piano is closest to the Spinet piano in size.
-Furthermore, the action needed to play the Spinet piano is also used for the Console piano.
+Furthermore, pianists use the same to play the Spinet piano as they do for the Console piano.

 Studio pianos are taller than both the Spinet and Console pianos, respectively.
 The Studio piano also offers a richer tone than the two.
 However, the Studio piano has a different feel in comparison to a Spinet or Console piano.
 Finally, Grande pianos are the tallest and largest of all pianos.
-Similar to Studio pianos, Grande pianos are full of rich sounds that are carried carefully within the keys to emit a beautiful sound.
-Grande pianos are known to be the most beautiful and durable of all four pianos.
+Like Studio pianos, Grande pianos are full of rich sounds carried carefully within the keys to emit a beautiful sound.
+In addition, Grande pianos are known to be the most beautiful and durable of all four pianos.
 Notably, when properly cared for, Grande pianos will last generations, making them a timeless heirloom.

 We give credit to Bartolomeo Cristofori as the inventor of the first piano in Padua, Italy, around 1700.
-If it wasn’t for his interest in stringed-instruments, Cristofori’s might not have developed the piano we know today.
+If it wasn’t for his interest in stringed instruments, Cristofori might not have developed the piano we know today.
 Because of him, the piano has undergone tremendous changes leading to the modern form of the piano.